Massachusetts Department of Public Health Completed the Medical Marijuana Act Final Regulations in May 2013.

 Through the ballot initiative, DPH was charged with creating regulations for cultivation and dispensing of medical marijuana and guidelines for personal caregivers, among other issues.
 DPH’s final regulation includes the following provisions:

-– Registered Marijuana Dispensaries: DPH requires each non-profit organization, now known as a Registered Marijuana Dispensary (RMD), previously known as medical marijuana, to operate their own cultivation and dispensing facilities.
+– Registered Marijuana Dispensaries: DPH requires each non-profit organization, now known as a Registered Marijuana Dispensary (RMD), previously known as medical marijuana treatment centers, to operate their own cultivation and dispensing facilities.
 This allows for uniform seed-to-sale control and maximized security.
 Limited wholesale distribution of marijuana is allowed between dispensaries to maximize appropriate access to patients with legitimate needs.
 The change in nomenclature, proposed and adopted by the Public Health Council, stems from a recognition that the activity of these entities is limited to cultivation, preparation, and dispensing of products, and that they do not provide treatment to patients.

 – Promoting Patient Access: Recognizing the challenges presented by having access to only one RMD, DPH has responded to public comment by adopting a regulation in which patients may choose which RMD to purchase products from, similar to a pharmacy, instead of being required to designate only one RMD.
 This inclusive framework will promote appropriate access for patients in need, while strict requirements on RMDs will ensure security.